Legal representation for development, regulations & property disputes

-Each county and municipality differs in the criteria necessary to successfully achieve the variance requested.
+Each county and municipality differ in the criteria necessary to successfully achieve the variance requested.
 A request for a variance can often be complicated and frustrating.
 It is important to review and understand what criteria needs to be met before attempting to gain a variance for your property.

 Why should I get a lawyer when requesting a zoning variance?

-- Zoning variance approvals are sometimes politicized and contentious, and have the potential to be influenced by community politics, environment and even personal relationships.
+- Zoning variance approvals are sometimes politicized and contentious and have the potential to be influenced by community politics, environment, and even personal relationships.

-- Vaguely-worded legislation provides room for zoning boards to give a decision based on their discretion, but also leaves space for lawyers to help them understand why the variance would be acceptable.
+- Vaguely-worded legislation provides room for zoning boards to give a decision based on their discretion but also leaves space for lawyers to help them understand why the variance would be acceptable.